Jonathan Fiifii'i

-Jonathan Fiifii'i (1921 – October 1989) was a Kwaio from Ane'emae near Oloburi, Malaita, Solomon Islands.
+Jonathan Fiifii'i MBE (1921 – October 1989) was a Kwaio from Ane'emae near Oloburi, Malaita, Solomon Islands.
 His father was Buumae and mother Dafua.

 Biography

 Fiifii'i was a founding member of Maasina Ruru, the independence movement that he started in 1945 with Nori and Aliki Nono'oohimae, whom he met while serving in the Solomon Islands Labour Corps during World War II.

 After being arrested and held by the British administration as a political prisoner, he was released and continued to be involved in politics, beginning with the Subdistrict Committee in Ngarinaasuru.
 In the 1970 general elections he was elected to the Governing Council in the Central Malaita constituency.
 He was re-elected in the 1973 elections in the Kwaio constituency.

 In 1976 he was elected to the Legislative Assembly (into which the Governing Council had been transformed in 1974) from the East Kwaio constituency.
 He lost his seat in 1980 to Daniel Foasifobae.

 He challenged Foasifobae again in the 1984 elections, but lost again.